Vandhana-Mohan/budget-tracker-app-frontend/README.md

 - JavaScript: A programming language that allows you to add interactivity and dynamic behavior to web pages.
 - Git: A version control system that allows you to track changes to your code and collaborate with others.
 - GitHub: GitHub is a popular platform used for hosting and sharing code repositories.
-- Adobe Photoshop, PicsArt: A graphics editing software used for image editing and manipulation.
+- PicsArt: A graphics editing software used for image editing and manipulation.
 - Tailwind: A utility-first CSS framework that helps quick design responsive and accessible interfaces for the web.
 - Express: A fast and minimalist web framework for Node.js that allows you to build web applications and APIs.